queenoriol/queenoriol.github.io/Finland_Tourism_Analysis/README.md

 ## About the Analyst

-Analyzing 2 years of domestic tourism data from Finland, I used Excel to clean, model, and visualize trends across demographics and trip purposes.
+Analyzing 2 years of international visitor data to Finland, I used Excel to clean, model, and visualize trends across demographics and trip purposes.
 Through pivot tables and KPIs, I tracked metrics such as trip counts, average spend, and return intent, enabling data-driven recommendations.
 This project sharpened my skills in delivering actionable, quantified insights for business impact.